 It is also prohibited for businesses to retaliate against employees who use their rights under the California False Claims Act.
 Under the False Claims Act, employees in California can initiate a "qui tam" case against an employer who is committing fraud, bribery, or theft of government funds.
 (When a private citizen sues on behalf of a government entity, this is known as a "qui tam" case.)

 The California False Claims Act's workplace retaliation provisions prohibit your employer from retaliating against you if you:

 Bring a qui tam case against the company (or if you help in some way with a qui tam suit)

 You don't want to break the California False Claims Act.

 California Wrongful Termination As A Form Of Retaliation

-Your managers are not allowed to retaliate against employees who complain about their supervisors in California.
+Your managers cannot retaliate against employees who complain about their supervisors in California.
 Any violation of established worker protections should be reported to the appropriate authorities:

-Retaliation for raising an objection, filing a complaint, or taking part in an investigation.
+Retaliation for raising an objection, filing a complaint, or participating in an investigation.

 Make a request for a reasonable accommodation based on your disability or religious beliefs.

 Filing or helping in a California False Claims Act "qui tam" action.